 I am a sound designer and musician, specialising in live improvised laptop performance.
 A lot of my recent work has been with vocal & electronic duo Solarference, combining traditional folk music with live sampling.
+I write and produce songs under the name Newton Disc.
 I also design sound for animations, installations and especially theatre pieces.
-As well as singing, composing and arranging songs and soundscapes, I program most of my own performance software, allowing me to deeply consider the sonic fabric and aesthetic for each piece I approach.
+I program a lot of my own performance software (mainly using MaxMSP) allowing me to deeply consider the sonic fabric and aesthetic for each piece I approach.

 Contact me about any-old-thing: email@example.com

 THE STRANGE CASE OF DR. JEKYLL AND MR. HYDE

 Solarference (Sarah Owen and I) have devised a new, partly improvised, live soundtrack to this classic 1920 silent film, built around folk song and live-sampled, live-transformed soundscape.

 >We toured this live soundtrack show to arts centres in South West UK during Spring 2014 - tour details on the Solarference website, here

 Film by Pete Janaway of sculpture installation by Dandara Catete, soap and metal in water.
 Full sound design and music by me, no location-recorded sounds.